Faculty » Susan Ossman

 Susan continues to work out the theoretical implications of this work on mobility; most notably by refining the “three world” model she first developed in her study of beauty salons and has since used to analyze political process and media events.
 She is also preparing articles on the Tunisian revolution and its aftermath and an essay on the carless life in Los Angeles.

 The Moving Matters Traveling Workshop uses Susan’s book as a stepping off point for further research.
 Serial migrant artists develop works about their shared experience across several sites: the workshop mirrors their migrations and enables creative dialogue about this form of life.
 The first workshop was held at the Culver Center for the Arts in Riverside in May 2013.
 The second was organized at the Pavillon Vendome in Clichy, France in November 2013.
-In 2014 we will meet again in Amsterdam, Berlin and Bogota.
+In 2014 we will meet again in Amsterdam, Berlin and Athen.
 In 2015 Susan will make a film about the workshop.

 Susan also develops collaborative research methods involving art and ethnography in the ongoing On the Line and Lifeworks projects.
 On the Line began with an exhibition of Ossman’s work in February 2013 at the Brandstater Gallery, continued with a “second look” by artists and anthropologists and now, is being developed into a portable installation/research site.
 In Lifeworks Susan develops “portraits” based on participant observation and life history interviews.